Captain László Ocskay - a forgotten hero

 This time, there was an 11th grade girl in the entrance who offered to show me around, and this time it was my tears that were shed.
 She told me that they learnt the whole story of the Jews hidden in their school, and she was extremely proud to be the student of a school with such historical significance, because she could feel it held in the walls of the building.

-They had been shown the film that was made, and in fact one of the great-grandchildren of Captain Osckay was in her class but not in school today.
+They had been shown the film that was made, and in fact one of the great-grandchildren of Captain Ocskay was in her class but not in school today.

-If you are interested in the re-inclusion in your DNA of those excluded parts and what you carry for them, you could join me on 23rd-24th November at my Footprints of the Ancestors workshop in Kingston-upon-Thames, https://www.facebook.com/events/1070376055092007 or at my next retreat, Borders of Belonging https://www.poppyaltmann.com/events at Trealy Farm in Wales on 31st January – 2nd February.
+If you are interested in the re-inclusion in your DNA of those excluded parts and what you carry for them, you could join me at one of my events.

 Watch the film here: